Torticollis, also known as wryneck, is a twisting of the neck that causes the head to rotate and tilt at an odd angle.

 The exact cause of torticollis is unknown.

-Congenital muscular torticollis is more likely to occur in first-born children.
-This may also be accompanied by hip dislocation.
+Congenital muscular torticollis is more likely to occur in firstborn children.
+This may also be accompanied by a congenital hip dislocation.
 The cause is likely from intrauterine positioning resulting in injury to the neck muscles.

-Acquired torticollis may be caused by irritation to the cervical nerves from trauma or vigorous movement.
+Acquired torticollis may be caused by irritation to the cervical ligaments from a viral infection, trauma, or vigorous movement.
 Additional causes may include: